Collage-CMS/mu/README.md

 1) In the content position of an element node (e.g. `["p", {"class": "x"}, obj]`) or,
 2) In the tag position of an element node (e.g. `[obj, {"class": "x"}, "content"]`)

-In both cases the object's `xml` method is called when rendered into markup.
-The `xml` method is always called without any arguments.
-However, when the object appears in the tag position then the attributes dict is passed to the object using its `set_attr` method, and the content nodes are passed using the `set_content` method.

-Object nodes have to be derived from the `mu.Node` class and must implement two methods: `mu` and `xml`.
-The `markup` function will call the object's `xml` method.
-The `expand` function will call the object's `mu` method.
+Object nodes have to be derived from the `mu.Node` class and must implement the `mu` method which should generate well-formed Mu data.
+This method will be called when rendering or expanding the Mu data structure.

 As an example take the following custom class definition.